 This option allows the user to enter weather data to the HELP model from a Canadian Climatological Data (Surface) file (Metric Units Only).
 If this option is selected, the user must enter the city and state for the site and the Canadian Climatological Data file name.
 The precipitation and mean temperature data files should contain daily values written in either compressed or uncompressed diskette format.
 The solar radiation data file should contain hourly global solar radiation values also written in either compressed or uncompressed diskette format.
-Example Canadian data files are included with the HELP program -- CAN4.DAT and CCAN4.DAT for precipitation, CAN7.DAT and CCAN7.DAT and CCAN7.DAT for temperature and CAN13.DAT and CCAN13.DAT for solar radiation.
+The solar radiation, CAN7.DAT and CCAN4.DAT for precipitation, CAN7.DAT and CCAN7.DAT for temperature and CAN13.DAT and CCAN13.DAT for solar radiation.
 When entering the Canadian data file name, the user should include the DOS path (if the file location is different than the default directory), file name and extension.
 The user can abandon the entry of this data by pressing Esc.
 Once valid information is entered, the program reads the data from the specified file and converts it to the HELP Version 3 format.